Drugs and Other Mind Thrashers

 Benzedrine: Trademark for amphetamine

 Benzodiazepine: Downer.
-Family of depressants used (under many well-known trade names such as Valium, Xanax, Ativan, Paxipam, Restoril, Rohypnol, Librium) therapeutically to sedate, produce sleep, relieve anxiety and muscle spasms, and to control severe epileptic seizures.
-For specifics and discussions of the various benzodiazepines, see the reference a1b2c3.
+Family of depressants used (under many well-known trade names such as Valium, Xanax, Ativan, Paxipam, Restoril, Rohypnol, Librium) therapeutically to sedate, produce sleep, relieve anxiety and muscle spasms, and to control severe epileptic seizures; withdrawal is dangerous, should be under medical supervision

 Boo: street name for methamphetamine